10 famous wildlife photographers article is a part of our wildlife photography series.

 Ziegler has worked on four different continents and specializes in tropical forests.
 He has been awarded prizes in the Wildlife Photographer of the Year and the European Wildlife Photographer of the Year competitions and has been awarded the Vision Award by the North American Nature Photography Association.
 He currently resides in Panama to be close to his work.

 Martin Bailey is a famous wildlife photographer that is based out of Tokyo.
 His work has been published by Popular Photography Magazine, X-Rite, Korean Air, Real Music and Light of Consciousness, and many others.
 Martin is also an avid podcaster and blogger, talking and writing about his photography adventures.

 Born in Rotterdam, Frans Lanting later immigrated to the United States after his studies.
 Now residing in Santa Cruz, California, he operates his own studio and gallery that showcases his work.
 He has won many prizes and awards for his work, all of which can be seen at his studio.

-Lanting has worked all across the world, including the Amazon, Africa, and even Antarctica.
+Lanting has worked worldwide, including the Amazon, Africa, and even Antarctica.
 Many of his images have been featured in National Geographic, where he has worked in the past.
-In August 2012 Lanting became an ambassador of the World Wide Fund for Nature in the Netherlands.
+In August 2012, Lanting became an ambassador of the World Wide Fund for Nature in the Netherlands.

 10. Neil Aldridge

-An award winning conservationist and photographer, Neil Aldridge is also a lecturer at the Marine and Natural History at Falmouth University.
-He is a published author, wildlife guide, and even serves in many charities, including Animals Saving Animals and Poaching Prevention.
+An award-winning conservationist and photographer, Neil Aldridge is also a lecturer at the Marine and Natural History at Falmouth University.
+He is a published author, and wildlife guide and even serves in many charities, including Animals Saving Animals and Poaching Prevention.

 His photography has won awards all over the world and has been published in many different facets.
 As well as his photography, he is also heavily involved in documentary filmmaking, focusing on wildlife and conservation.
-Neil uses all of these talents to draw attention to conservation issues and to inspire change.
+Neil uses these talents to draw attention to conservation issues and inspire change.

 11. Marina Cano